Low Carb Salmon and Watercress Souffle recipe ‘rescued’ from a bag….

 Fish.
 Greens.
 Very low carb.
 Grain free.
 Gluten free.
-Perfectly ketogenic and satisfying.
-But I cannot take the credit entirely for this recipe.
+Perfectly ketogenic, yet low calorie and satisfying.
+But I cannot entirely take the credit for this recipe.

 A few months ago, I was roaming around the fresh produce aisles in a Kent supermarket and a bag of organic watercress begged me to pick it up.
 I looked at the vibrant green contents and thought to myself ‘Mmmhhh…anti-oxidants, vitamins and minerals…perhaps I can use it in a salad…’.
 So that bag of watercress found its way into my trolley and then in my fridge alongside other salad items.